invenia/DateSelectors.jl/docs/src/examples.md

 Here we use a seed of `42`
-to partition 10% of the data into the holdout set, in blocks sized as multiples of 3 days
+to partition 10% of the data into the holdout set, in 3-day blocks, some of which may be contiguous.

 ```@example dateselectors
 selector = RandomSelector(42, 0.10, Day(3))